R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 attestation when getting a key from the KDS enclave.

 !!!
 Warning
     A sample key is intentionally being used to sign the KDS as it is not ready for production.
-The sample key used is the same signing key that is used in the hello-world sample but this will change when the KDS goes into production.

 Next we have the `persistenceKeySpec {}` section.
 This section contains parameters which define how the KDS generates keys.
 This section contains the `masterKeyType`